-When it comes to employee onboarding, time is either your friend or your enemy.
+When it comes to employee onboarding, you need time to be on your side

-It’s a critical time period after the initial hiring process, where employers provide the necessary onboarding experience and orientation tools that give the right first impression for the employee, as well as help shape their future with an organization.
-The sooner new or transitioning employees are up to speed and productive, the more agile, flexible, and stable your organization becomes.
+The time right after the initial hiring process is a critical time period.
+Employers need to provide the necessary onboarding experience and orientation tools that give the right first impression for the employee, as well as shape their future with an organization.
+The sooner new or transitioning employees feel a connection to the organization and are up to speed and productive, the more agile, flexible, and stable your organization becomes.

 - Key Job Knowledge: You can help employees stay engaged and retain information better by delivering more practical job training in ways that tell stories and catch learners’ interest.
 Avoid information overload by telling employees only what they need to know.